dstnbrkr/componentkit/_docs/datasource-gotchas.md

 <div class="note">
  <p>
- Why not having one section by default ?
+ Why not have one section by default?
 Because implicit/default behaviors can be confusing.
- For instance let's say that the default behavior was implemented but not documented, it would be very confusing that inserting a section at index 0 on a newly created datasource will actually cause it to have two sections (we already have the one created by default).
+ If that behavior was implemented as a default but not documented, it would be very confusing when inserting a section at index 0 on a newly created datasource will actually cause it to have two sections (we already have the one created by default).
  Obviously documentation would make things better but it's easy to miss a piece of documentation...
  </p>
 </div>